IanPhilips/UnityOculusAndroidVRBrowser/README.md

 ## Usage
 Open the `GazePointerWebviewScene` and use your head to aim and the controller's trigger to click.
 Make sure the browser has pivot points set to (0.5,0.5) so click coordinates translate correctly to the Android's `WebView` coordinates.

-if you want to input text, connect your Oculus via usb and use the command: `adb shell input text 'yourtexthere'`
+If you want to input text, connect your Oculus via usb and use the command: `adb shell input text 'yourtexthere'`

 ## Importing into your own project